Salmon Habitat Monitoring Program

 - Penjajawoc Stream Baseline Water Quality PDF (June 2010).
 Summary of first two years of volunteer monitoring.

 - Water Chemistry of the Narraguagus River PDF (November 2008).
 Review of all available data.

 Salmon data are housed in DEP's central database, the Environmental and Geographic Analysis Database (EGAD).
-Salmon habitat is cataloged in the Maine Atlantic Salmon Atlas and in the Maine Stream Habitat Viewer.
+Salmon habitat is cataloged in the Maine Stream Habitat Viewer.
 Stream temperature data can be accessed in SHEDS.